 - Green sea turtles (Chelonia mydas)

 - Hawksbill sea turtles (Eretmochelys imbricata)

 - Leatherback sea turtles (Dermochelys coriacea)

 Among the strategies to help protect sea turtle populations, nesting conservation projects can have one of the largest positive impacts.

 Nest destruction represents an additional mortality threat to sea turtles and has many causes, including:

-ISSF supports sea turtle research, conservation, and educational projects worldwide — including in Brazil, Tanzania, Peru, and Oman — through a $100,000 annual fund created by several ISSF participating companies: Bumble Bee, Thai Union/COSI, TriMarine, and StarKist.
+ISSF supports sea turtle research, conservation, and educational projects worldwide — including in Brazil, Tanzania, Peru, and Oman — through a more than $100,000 annual fund created by several ISSF participating companies: Bumble Bee, Thai Union/COSI, TriMarine, and StarKist.

 Tuna fishers can modify their gear and fishing practices, through “passive mitigation” approaches, to reduce the risk of incidentally catching sea turtles.

 Longline fishers, for instance, can reduce sea turtle interactions by using wide circle hooks and fish bait to attract tuna, and set hooks at certain depths.